The Ultimate Guide to

 Timothy’s hitting improved immediately.
 After just one session, Timothy hit his first out-of-the park home run!”

 Coach Laura shared her experience, “…Timothy was a child that had some areas in his life that were very frustrating for him.
 Coaching through stories helped Timothy make connections to his life and take the new concepts and apply them to his life, just like the characters from the stories.
 The stories also made it easy for him to remember the steps while trying out his new mindset skills.
 Timothy’s home run was confirmation to me that I am making a difference in the lives of kids!
 It is so gratifying helping kids to develop the skills they need to feel and be successful.”

 That being said, it’s important to know that life coaching for kids is different than counseling.

 How is Life Coaching for Kids Different from Counseling?

 Although life coaching and counseling may have similarities, such as asking the important questions, listening, and finding patterns in people’s lives, they are not the same thing.

-Counseling is designed to help those with more serious issues lead a more normal, productive life or to get back on track.
-These types of issues might include anxiety, depression, OCDs, moving past neglect/abuse, or going through a personal crisis at home (such as an illness or divorce).
+Counseling is designed to help those with more serious issues return to mental wellness.
+These types of issues might include anxiety, depression, OCD, moving past neglect/abuse, or going through a personal crisis at home (such as an illness or divorce).

-Whereas life coaching is about helping people reach their fullest potential — helping them get from where they are to where they want to be.
+Whereas life coaching is about helping people build a foundation for mental wellness and reach their fullest potential — helping them get from where they are to where they want to be.